fenago/generative-adversarial-networks/chapter_25/Lab_19.md

 weights of the other models as not trainable in the context of the composite model to ensure we are only updating the intended generator.
 ...
-# ensure the model we✬re updating is trainable
+# ensure the model we're updating is trainable
 g_model_1.trainable = True
 # mark discriminator as not trainable
 d_model.trainable = False